ige-PING/public-docs/docs/clusters/IDRIS/IDRIS-infos.md

 This also depends on the resources requested on the project.
 - Preprocess the data required by your application, for example moving them from the STORE to the SCRATCH workspace.
-This can be done with the 'prepost' partition, which does not burn resources from your allocation, and which can access to the store (unlike the computation partitions).
+This can be done with the `prepost` partition, which does not burn resources from your allocation, and which can access to the store (unlike the computation partitions).
 - Write the header of the [SLURM](http://www.idris.fr/docs/jean-zay/slurm/slurm)